dstackai/dstack.github.io/docs/aws.md

-# Configure your AWS account
+# Connect dstack to AWS account

 With `dstack` it's possible to run workflows in on-demand runners in your own AWS cloud as well as to store output artifacts in your own S3 bucket.

-In order to connect `dstack` to your AWS account, run the `dstack aws configure` command and specify the credentials for your AWS account and, optionally, the name of your S3 bucket that you'd like to use to store output artifacts:
+In order to connect `dstack` to your AWS account, run the `dstack aws config` command and specify the credentials for your AWS account and, optionally, the name of your S3 bucket that you'd like to use to store output artifacts:

 ```
-dstack aws configure
+dstack aws config
 AWS Access Key ID:
 AWS Secret Access Key:
 Region name: